Peru mourns growing protester death toll, as govt seeks confidence vote

 LIMA, Jan 10 (Reuters) - A three-day mourning period began in southern Peru on Tuesday after 17 more people were killed in the most violent day of protests since they began in December over the ousting of former President Pedro Castillo.

-The mourning period, held in the southeastern region of Puno, came as Prime Minister Alberto Otarola is set to appear in the opposition-dominated Congress, seeking a vote of confidence in his cabinet - a constitutional requirement to lead a new government.
+The mourning period in the southeastern region of Puno came as Prime Minister Alberto Otarola was set to appear in the opposition-dominated Congress, seeking a vote of confidence in his cabinet - a constitutional requirement to lead a new government.

 Social protests have left a total of 39 dead so far in different parts of the country.